Vegas Dream, Analyzed

 Hated By: Kids Expecting Straightforward Action

 No one has the wrong idea about Metal Gear games today.
-They’re so rampantly popular that even the casual observer knows about their stealthy approach to action, their long-winded cutscenes, and their issues with women.
+They’re so rampantly popular that even the casual observer knows about their stealthy approach to action, their long-winded cutscenes, their inventive concepts, and their issues with women.
 Things weren’t so clear in the late 1980s, when NES owners had to rely on magazine spreads, print ads, and cover artwork.
 So it was easy to assume that Metal Gear was a full-bore action game in the bullet-spraying tradition of Contra and Commando.

 We didn’t realize that the game emphasizes subterfuge and strategy over pure reflex-driven shooting.
 We didn't expect that taking a direct action-game approach would get us spotted by guards and offed in short order.
 And we didn't know that the game starts protagonist Solid Snake with only a pack of cigarettes instead of the massive arsenal pictured in ads for Metal Gear.